Evillast/Data_Science_Projects_YP/08_Boreholes_revenue_ml/README.md

 #### Tasks:

-- To review the data;
+- To explore the data;
 - To perform data preprocessing;
 - To build a machine learning model that will help to select the region where mining will bring the greatest profit;
 - To аnalyze possible profits and risks using the Bootstrap technique.